 Stay on topic

-The best way to avoid fluff in writing is to make sure your writer stays on topic and avoids unnecessary details.
+The best way to avoid fluff in writing is to ensure your writer stays on topic and avoids unnecessary details.
 If the added words feel forced or like they add no value, they should not be included in the content.

 Also make sure the content lacks redundancy and that common themes or words are not repeated several times throughout the article when the point is just as effective mentioned once.